TortoiseCove

 another tortoise and moving his head suddenly to one side, then returning it

 to the middle, in a series of sideways jerking motions.
-If the second tortoise is a
+If the second

 male, he will respond with similar head movements, and some